yelhamer/Polyp-Size-Recovery/README.md

 git clone https://github.com/yelhamer/Polyp-Size-Recovery
 ```

-The files can then be moved onto the target environment, be it your local machine, or a GPU-powered cloud instance.
+The files can then be moved onto the target environment, be it your local machine or a GPU-powered cloud instance.

 ### Preparring the environment